rohit1910kmr/docsify_rk/README.md

 Docsify is a lightweight, flexible, and easy-to-use documentation generator that helps you create beautiful documentation websites using Markdown files.
 It's designed to be simple to set up and use, making it a popular choice for developers and teams looking to publish documentation quickly and efficiently.

 With Docsify, you write your documentation content in Markdown format, and Docsify converts it into a dynamic, single-page application (SPA) website.
 This means users can navigate your documentation seamlessly without having to wait for page reloads.
+Docsify generates your documentation website on the fly.
+Unlike GitBook, it does not generate static html files.
+Instead, it smartly loads and parses your Markdown files and displays them as a website.
+To start using it, all you need to do is create an index.html and deploy it on GitHub Pages.
+To help you solve this problem, I'd recommend a tool called docsify.
+Docsify is a simple and lightweight documentation generator.
+You can start using it without having any knowledge of JavaScript or React.
+Docsify comes with zero configuration, no statically built HTML files, multiple theme support, inbuilt plugin API, and full-text search support with a plugin.
+It also deploys on a wide range of platforms like GitHub pages, GitLab Pages, Firebase Netlify, Vercel, and others.
+I created a demo project to show you how to use it – the source code is available on GitHub.
+You can also check out the live demo site.

 # Some key features of Docsify include: